Frozen Grand Marnier Soufflé

 - 1 1/2 cups heavy cream

-- Step 1 Cut four 12×4-inch long strips of parchment paper.
+- Cut four 12x4-inch long strips of parchment paper.
 Wrap one parchment strip around a small 2/3-cup ramekins or shuffle dish and secure it with tape.
 Note: This will allow the soufflé custard to stay in place while it freezes.
 Repeat with the remaining ramekins and set aside.

-- Step 6 Clean the mixer bowl and add the heavy cream.
+- Clean the mixer bowl and add the heavy cream.
 Beat on high until stiff peaks have formed.
-Mix in the confectioners sugar.
+Mix in the confectioners' sugar.

-- Step 7 Using a large rubber spatula, gently fold the whipped cream into the custard being careful not to over mix and deflate the cream.
+- Using a large rubber spatula, gently fold the whipped cream into the custard being careful not to over-mix and deflate the cream.

-- Step 8 Using a spoon, divide the soufflé mixture into the prepared ramekins.
+- Using a spoon, divide the soufflé mixture into the prepared ramekins.
 Using the back of a spoon, even the tops of as best as possible.

-- Step 9 Place the soufflés in the freezer and chill for at least 4 hours or overnight.
+- Place the soufflés in the freezer and chill for at least 4 hours or overnight.

-- Step 10 To serve, remove the parchment paper and top with an orange peel for garnish.
+- To serve, remove the parchment paper and top with an orange peel for garnish.